-The College of Education, Nursing and Health Professions held its fourth annual ENHP Day on April 22, 2015 to showcase student and faculty scholarly and research endeavors.
-The daylong event featured 108 student and faculty presentations, talks by keynote speakers Dr. Yolanda Sealey-Ruiz (Teacher's College at Columbia University) and Dr. Maria Itayra Padilha (Federal University of Santa Catarina, Brazil), conferring of the first excellence through relevance Faculty Research Award to Dr. Beth Taylor, and an early childhood education mixer and reception for all.
+The College of Education, Nursing and Health Professions held its fourth annual ENHP Day on April 22 to showcase the scholarly and research endeavors of students and faculty.
+The daylong event featured 108 student and faculty presentations and talks by keynote speakers Yolanda Sealey-Ruiz (Teachers College at Columbia University) and Maria Itayra Padilha (Federal University of Santa Catarina, Brazil).
+We also conferred the first excellence through relevance Faculty Research Award to Dr. Beth Taylor, and held an early childhood education mixer and reception for all.

 - Students and faculty from health sciences and nursing, education, and rehabilitation sciences presented their scholarly work throughout the day.

-- Yolanda Sealey-Ruiz, PhD, co-editor of Teacher Education and Black Communities: Implications for Access, Equity and Achievement, spoke on "Seeng and taking the time to notice: Looking beyond partial representations in the classroom."
-Earlier in the day, she also led a talk and discussion at Hartford Public HIgh School.
+- Yolanda Sealey-Ruiz, PhD, co-editor of Teacher Education and Black Communities: Implications for Access, Equity and Achievement, spoke on "Seeing and taking the time to notice: Looking beyond partial representations in the classroom."
+Earlier in the day, she also led a talk and discussion at Hartford Public High School.

 - Early Childhood Education Career Mentoring Mixer

-Drs.
-Bray, Oshio, and Miller hosted this event for fun and networking.
+Faculty members Paige Bray, Toko Oshio, and Regina Miller hosted this event for fun and networking.
 Insights, stories, and professional adventures were shared among students in early childhood and colleagues in the area, including alumnae from the early childhood education program.